Nonlocal interactions in a BEC: an Analogue Gravity perspective: 2. Model

-The above equation effectively considers that, the $\psi({\bf r},t)$ is uniform on the $y-z$ plane (for the sake of simplicity) and also that, there are no small amplitude global modes with spherical or circular symmetry in the system for the unavoidable spatial dependences of the amplitude of such modes.
+If one Taylor expands $\psi({\bf r^\prime},t)$ about the position ${\bf r}^{\prime}={\bf r}$ in 1-d by keeping in mind the fact that the interaction potential is symmetric, i.e., $V({\bf r^{\prime}-{\bf r}})\equiv V_{\text{eff}}(x^{\prime} -x)=\frac{g}{\sqrt{2\pi}a}e^{-\frac{|x^{\prime}-x|^{2}}{2a^{2}}}$, one generates the nonlocal GP equation for 1-d inhomogeneities with additional nonlinear term(s) to the conventional local GP equation.
+The minimal nonlocal GP model for a nonuniform BEC in 1-d is given by, \bea i\hbar\frac{\partial}{\partial t}\psi({\bf r},t) = \left ( -\frac{\hbar^2}{2m}\frac{\partial ^2}{\partial x^2} + V_{\text{ext}}({\bf r},t) + g|\psi({\bf r},t)|^2\right )\psi({\bf r},t) + \boxed{\frac{1}{6}a^2g\psi({\bf r},t)\frac{\partial ^2}{\partial x^2}|\psi({\bf r},t)|^2 }. \eea The above equation effectively considers that, the $\psi({\bf r},t)$ is uniform on the $y-z$ plane (for the sake of simplicity) and also that, there are no small amplitude global modes with spherical or circular symmetry in the system for the unavoidable spatial dependences of the amplitude of such modes.
 The gradient term in the Taylor expansion does not contribute due to the symmetry of the interaction and we have kept the next higher order term here.
-In the new term perturbing the system (which is a true perturbation for $a_0$ small), we have considered $\int{d{\bf r}({ x^\prime}-{x})^2V({\bf r^\prime}-{\bf r})}=a_0^2g$, where $a_0$ captures the approximate length scale of the interaction when one puts the interaction strength in terms of $g$ following standard procedure of the Bogoliubov prescription.
-To make things even simple, in what follows, we would consider $a_0\simeq a$ to reduce number of parameters and would consider the s-wave scattering length to roughly represent the range of the nonlocal interactions.
-Effectively, here, we are considering a somewhat flat potential $V_{eff}$ spread over the radius $\frac{a}{2}$.
+The interaction potential $V(\textbf{r}^{\prime}-\textbf{r})$ is taken here to be the same flat repulsive potential $V_{\text{eff}}(\textbf{r}^{\prime}-\textbf{r})\equiv g\delta(\textbf{r}^{\prime}-\textbf{r})$ considered in the derivation of the conventional local GP equation \cite{pita}.
+The $V_{\text{eff}}$ has a range effectively equal to the $s$-wave scattering length $a$ which is the effective range of interaction seen by particles undergoing so-called zero-energy scattering.
+The spherical symmetry of the interaction is evident from the consideration of $s$-wave scattering only.
+It is interesting to note that the first nonlinear term of our expansion is the same as the nonlinear term of the conventional local GP equation.
+But, not imposing the drastic $\delta$-function approximation allows for the appearance of the new term(s) which would have been missing had we applied the $\delta$-function approximation in the beginning.